StefanRichterHuber/quickjs-java/README.md

 ### Logging

 This library uses log4j2 for logging on the java side and the `log` crate on the Rust side.
-Logging from the native library is passed into the JVM and logged using log4j2 with the logger name `[QuickJS native library]`.
+Log messages from the native library are passed into the JVM and logged using log4j2 with the logger name `[QuickJS native library]`.

 ## TODO

 - [ ] Add support for BigInteger and BigDecimal.
 Requires support from rquickjs library.
-- [ ] There are some issues around float values ( e.g. `eval("2.37")` results in an int `2`)
+- [ ] Fix issues around float values ( e.g. `eval("2.37")` results in an int `2`)
-- [ ] Support cross-build of native library in maven
+- [ ] Support cross-build of native library in maven, so multiple arches are supported out-of-the box.